sammonsjl/docker-mythtv/README.md

 This is a Docker container for MythTV Backend.

-MythTV Setup is accessed through a modern web browser or via any VNC client.
+MythTV Setup is accessed through a modern web browser.

 ---